Tapiola (Sibelius): Music

 A typical performance of Tapiola lasts between fifteen and twenty minutes.
-It is scored for three flutes (third doubling piccolo), two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, contrabassoon, four horns, three trumpets, three trombones, timpani, and strings.

 The opening gesture from which the whole piece develops is:

 Karl Ekman wrote in the Hufvudstadsbladet: "Indeed, Tapiola is a monothematic whole – although there has been disagreement as to whether the core motif can actually be considered a theme.
 Erkki Salmenhaara argues that it is not.
 In his view, the 'core' motif gives rise to at least four central, interconnected basic motifs.
 These, in their turn, produce 'around thirty highly characteristic, original and inimitably Sibelian musical motifs'."

-Selected recordings
+Discography

-Kajanus, who conducted the Finnish premiere, conducted the first recording with the London Symphony Orchestra for EMI/HMV on 29 June 1932 at Abbey Road Studio 1.
-In 1953 Herbert von Karajan conducted the Philharmonia Orchestra in the first of his four recordings of the work.
-(Sibelius regarded Karajan as "the only one who truly understands my work.")
-Thomas Beecham and the Royal Philharmonic Orchestra recorded the music in 1955; it was one of the first stereophonic recordings made by EMI.
-Both before and since then, numerous conductors and orchestras have recorded the work.
+The Finnish conductor Robert Kajanus and the London Symphony Orchestra made the world premiere studio recording of Tapiola in June 1932, which appeared on Volume 1 of HMV's The Sibelius Society series (C 507, 1933).
+Since Kanajus's pioneering example, three conductors—in terms of superlatives—have made four recordings each: Sir Thomas Beecham (1946, 1954, 1955, and 1955); Herbert von Karajan (1953, 1964, 1976, and 1984); and Paavo Berglund (1968, 1972, 1982, and 1987).
+The table below lists these and other commercially available recordings: